Sugar Skull Necklace, Earrings & Pin Beading Pattern

 - This Sugar Skull bead pattern will show you how to make a Day of the Dead Sugar Skull earrings, necklace and brooch pin.

-- 19 page tutorial with over 110 close-up photos and detailed instructions that hold your hand every step of the way - including finishing off to size.
+- 17-page tutorial - each page has 8 photos with detailed step-by-step instructions that will hold your hand every step of the way - including finishing off to size.

 - Complete Materials Page that itemizes exactly what you'll need (including bead color information and approximate quantities) to make the project.